Bar Visualization

 Horizontal bars offer more space for showing long data labels that won’t fit within vertical columns.

-Horizontal bar chart with long data labels on the x-axis
+Example of a horizontal bar chart with long data labels on the x-axis

 Pareto chart